 Conclusion

 Understanding the language diversity of this vibrant region offers a deeper appreciation for its cultural richness.
-English serves as a unifying tool, while indigenous dialects like Hausa, Yoruba, and Igbo preserve centuries-old traditions17.
+English serves as a unifying tool, while indigenous dialects like Hausa, Yoruba, and Igbo preserve centuries-old traditions.
 Nigerian Pidgin bridges communication gaps, fostering unity among diverse groups.

 Globalization and education continue to shape the linguistic landscape.
-While English dominates formal settings, efforts to document and teach native tongues ensure their survival7.
+While English dominates formal settings, efforts to document and teach native tongues ensure their survival.
 This balance between tradition and modernity reflects the dynamic identity of the country.

 Exploring this linguistic tapestry reveals how language connects people to their roots and to the world.
 For a deeper dive into this fascinating topic, visit this detailed guide.